If you use GitHub to track issues in your app, you can connect Flare to GitHub.

 Our integration allows to:

-- automatically resolve an error on Flare when you close the GitHub issue
+- Automatically resolve / unresolve an error on Flare when you close / reopen the GitHub issue.

-- automatically close a GitHub issue when you resolve an error in Flare
+- Automatically close / reopen a GitHub issue when you resolve / unresolve an error in Flare.

-Go to the GitHub page within the team settings and click on the connect with GitHub button.
+Go to the GitHub page within the team settings and click on the add a GitHub connection button.

 Flare will ask read and write access to your issues and pull requests on your GitHub account.